Image Credit: Pixabay.com |

 Median for Grouped Data

-↪ The class which divides the whole distribution into two halves is called the median class.
+In a grouped data, it is not possible to find the median by looking at the cumulative frequencies as the middle observation will be some value in a class interval.↪ The class which divides the whole distribution into two halves is called the median class.
 It can be located as the class whose cumulative frequency is greater than (and nearest to) n/2.

 ↪ After locating the median class in cumulative frequency distribution of the less than type, we use the following formula to find the median,